-Part 4: Ask everyone at the idea party create a great list of contacts. of people doing what I leads Write th know someone who is doing your dream job.
-This whese names below. ill
+Part 4: Ask everyone at the idea party create a great list of contacts.
+Write th doing your dream job.
+This will Names of people doing what I lo ove:

 Roger said, "I realized that this journey isn't going to happen alone.
 I'm uncomfortable approaching lots of people and asking them for this help, but I can see its value.
 So I started with five people and found it much easier."